 Overall for 2016, USA Waste has demonstrated compliance with the Project's Conditions of Approval, and Mitigation Monitoring Program (MMP).
 USA Waste/WMI has submitted the required reports and documentation where applicable, to the agencies responsible for implementation/monitoring of the conditions and mitigation measures in accordance with the approved MMP.
-USA Waste/WMI in compliance for 2016 reporting period, noting substantial compliance for Mitigation Measure T-3.
+Staff recommends approval, noting that USA Waste/WMI was in substantial compliance for Mitigation Measure T-3.